Aiman-Ra/Setting-Up-SOAR-SIEM/README.md

 ```
 chown -R thehive:thehive /opt/thp
 ```
-Next, in the "application.conf" file change all the "hostname" and "application.baseUrl" to your TheHive IP address:
+Next, in the "application.conf" file change all the `hostname` and `application.baseUrl` to your TheHive IP address:

 ```
 nano /etc/thehive/application.conf